IreneFlorez/medical-data-analysis/README.md

 # medical-data-analysis

 #Project Contents:
-This project will eventually contain:
+This project contains:
 * A report communicating the findings
-    - looking at relationships between multiple variables: at least one dependent variable (No-show) and three independent variables (age, diabetes, handcap).
+    - looking at relationships between multiple variables: at least one dependent variable (No-show) and three independent variables (age, diabetes, week_day).
 The stated question(s) is investigated from multiple angles.
 At least three variables are investigated using both single-variable (1d) and multiple-variable (2d) explorations.

     - Uses NumPy and pandas where appropriate